Aemis/HexchatDicePlugin/README.md

 # Hexchat - Dice Script

-Dice Script for Hexchat in Lua, Python and Javascript languages in portuguese (BR)
+Dice Script for Hexchat in Lua, Python and Javascript languages with result in portuguese (BR)

 I made this script to personal use to play RPG game on IRC program HexChat.